The Art and The Business workshop for HM Acting

 Constantly seeking to evolve my understanding of what it means to be an actor/artist, I spent five years interviewing top directors like Lesli Linka Glatter (Homeland), Bethany Rooney (Law and Order SVU), Sarah Gavron (Suffragette), Kimberly Peirce (Boys Don't Cry) and others for my documentary Seeing is Believing: Women Direct, gaining incredible wisdom about the journey of being an artist.

 Recently, I began the process of studying the work and philosophy of the great acting teacher Larry Moss.
-(I highly recommend you audit one of his classes) and am now in-person at Michael Howard Studios
+(I highly recommend you audit one of his classes) and am now in-person at Michael Howard Studios.

 I am excited to share all the techniques and tools I have learned to help you live an exciting life as an actor and help you achieve both the artistry and career you desire.